orodrigogo/image360viewer/README.md

 People want to see all the details of a product before they buy it.
 Being able to view and explore the product gives the user a trusted experience and connects the user with the product.
 There are cases where a static image cannot demonstrate all the details of the product.

-The `Image360Viewer` has support for React Native CLI and Expo.
+The `Image360Viewer` has support for `React Native CLI` and `Expo`.
 This library allows the user to explore and have the freedom to view all product details in 360 degrees.

 ## 🗺 Getting started
 Install the library using: